New York Athletic Club: History

+Their goal was to sponsor athletic competitions in the New York area, and to keep official records for different sports.
+The NYAC was established on September 8, 1868.
+Its Constitution and Bylaws were adopted in December 1868.
+In the beginning there was no initiation fee, but $10 was required for the first six months of dues.

 The club obtained the Mott Haven grounds with cinder track in 1875.
 The Mott Haven grounds were used for several national athletic championships.

 In 1879, when the club had 170 members, it published rules in various amateur sports, including fencing, sparring, and Greco-Roman wrestling.
 The NYAC can be considered the foundation for amateur athletics in the United States.
 It was the first organization to compile and apply a code of rules for the government of athletic meetings, the first to offer prizes for open amateur games, and the first to hold an amateur championship.

 As of 2022, New York Athletic Club members have won 271 Olympic medals: 151 gold, 54 silver, and 66 bronze.
 NYAC athletes have competed at every modern Summer Olympics since 1896, with the exception of the 1980 Summer Olympics in Moscow, which the United States boycotted.
 57 NYAC members competed for six countries at the 2020 Summer Olympics in Tokyo, winning medals in 10 events.